Scientific Exchange Grants

 Q: Do I have to keep and provide the receipts of my expenses during the research visit?

-A: No, you do not need to keep or provide receipts of your travel expenses to the Fellowship Office.
+A: No, you do not need to keep or provide receipts of your travel or subsistence expenses to the Fellowship Office.

-Q: I would like to extend my research visit and stay longer at the host lab.
+Q: I would like to extend my research visit and stay longer at the host laboratory.
 Am I allowed to do that?

 Q: When will I receive my grant payment?

 A: EMBO has two payment runs per month – one around the 10th and one around the 25th.
-Your payment will be scheduled to one of these dates, depending on which is closer and before the intended start date of your research visit.
-Please note that we are not able to schedule payments outside of these two dates.
-Please also note that it might take a few days for the grant funds to be reflected in your bank account.
+Your payment will be scheduled on one of these dates, depending on which one is closer to the start date of your research visit.
+We cannot schedule payments outside of these two dates or arrange the payment much earlier than your start date.
+Please also note that it might take a few days for the funds to be reflected in your bank account.

 Q: Will the grant amount be transferred to my personal bank account or the one of my host institution?